Glenn Miller Orchestra: Radio success

-Radio played a pivotal role in the success of Miller and His Orchestra.
+Radio played a pivotal role in the success of Glenn Miller and His Orchestra.
 Featured heavily on the format during their existence, many of their earlier programs from such venues as the Paradise Restaurant, Glen Island and the Meadowbrook Ballroom used remote connections to the National Broadcasting Company, on both NBC–Red and NBC–Blue.

 The makers of Chesterfield Cigarettes hosted a half-hour radio show on CBS that featured King of Jazz Paul Whiteman.
 Whiteman decided to retire and recommended Glenn as a replacement.
 On December 27, 1939, Miller took over the program as Chesterfield Moonlight Serenade.
 During the first 13 weeks, The Andrews Sisters were featured as Chesterfield were worried over whether Miller could sustain his popularity.
-Their fear subsided, and the program, reformatted for 15 minutes, aired Tuesday, Wednesday and Thursday nights at 10:15pm.
+Their fear subsided, and the program, reformatted for 15 minutes, aired Tuesday, Wednesday and Thursday nights at 10:15 pm.
 Miller and his band held the slot until their disbandment in 1942.

 In 1940, the band broadcast from the first time from the Café Rouge at the Hotel Pennsylvania, soon to become a regular booking and a host of long-term engagements.
 By then, the Miller band had several NBC sustaining broadcasts in addition to three CBS programs, reaching American homes 6–7 days a week.
 In August, Miller's orchestra had an hour-long program on NBC–Blue, Glenn Miller's Sunset Serenade featuring prizes Miller paid for out-of-pocket.
 A review in Billboard commented, "Unusual length of the program allows Miller to display all the top items in his library."